oracle/rwloadsim/rwl/doc/MODULAR.md

  * Inclusion of source files in other source files
  * Search for source files via RWLOADSIM_PATH or in special public directory
  * Conditional compilation

 Your simulation should consist of a set of rwl input files potentially with inclusion of other files via the $include directive, which allows for modular development.
+One particular useful approach is using a single "master" file with inclusion of everything else needed.
 You could e.g. have files that contain database declarations, files that contain SQL and procedure declarations, and files that contain the actual simulation.